London Bus Museum

 The London Bus Preservation Trust is dedicated to preserving and restoring its collection of historic London buses and its new home in Cobham Hall at Brooklands Museum opened in 2011.

 The London Bus Museum houses a remarkable collection of around 35 buses and coaches, the largest collection of working historic London buses in the world.
-About two thirds are owned by the Trust and the remainder by individual members.
+About two-thirds are owned by the Trust and the remainder by individual members.
 Some buses have been fully restored and have won many awards, while others are under restoration in the workshop.

 The vehicles are all of London origin and date from about 1875 to 1979 and are arranged in a timeline from the early horse bus to more modern buses similar to those on London’s streets today.
 Items of street furniture and other artefacts and memorabilia related to bus operations in London are also on display, from uniforms to ticket machines, medals, signs and examples of works of art for which London Transport received many awards.

 The new London Bus Museum is a must for enthusiasts and families alike and has been incorporated into the well-established Brooklands Learning Programme.
-There will also be the opportunity to ride on vintage bus services at special events and some weekends through the year.
+There will also be the opportunity to ride on vintage bus services at special events and some weekends throughout the year.

 London Bus Museum, Cobham Hall, Brooklands Museum, Brooklands Road, Weybridge, Surrey, KT13 0QN.
 Registered Charity No. 1053383.